jinjagit/react-sunpos/README.md

 - [x] Display useful validation errors and highlight invalid input elements
 - [x] Simplify props flow (really only need flow from parents to children)
 - [x] Add selection of presets (to showcase and illustrate functionality more easily)
+- [x] Improve responsiveness of layout (best on large screen, but now OK on mobile)

 screenshot:
 ![form](https://github.com/jinjagit/react-sunpos/blob/main/img/form.png)